The current recommendations on complementary feeding accentuate the

 The introduction of complementary foods should be timely, reccomendably at 6 months once exclusive breastfeeding does not fully meet the nutrient requirements of the child.

-At 6 months,the foods introduced can be pureed, mashed or in
+From 6 months, the foods introduced should be pureed, mashed or in

 semi-solid form.
 A variety of food sources including